EMPLOYMENT WITH WSU

 Faculty at Washington State University includes academic faculty, extension faculty, library faculty, research faculty, and student affairs faculty.
 Academic departments conduct searches for open faculty positions.
 The application instructions and contact information will be listed on each vacancy announcement.

-All student, work-study, and non-student hourly positions are posted on the Student Employment Center's website (select above link).
-If you have any questions about the Student Employment process, please contact Jennifer Davis in the Financial Aid Office at 509-335-6634 or firstname.lastname@example.org.
+All student, work-study, and hourly positions are posted on the Student Employment Center's website (select above link).
+If you have any questions about the Student Employment process, please contact Liz West (email@example.com or 509-358-7534) or Tanya Bailey (firstname.lastname@example.org or 509-358-7536).

 RCW 49.60.400 prohibits preferential treatment on the basis of race, sex, color, ethnicity, or national origin.
 Washington State University is an equal opportunity/affirmative action employer.
 Consistent with its Equal Employment Opportunity and Affirmative Action Policy, WSU will make good faith efforts in outreach and recruitment to decrease underrepresentation of protected groups, in accordance with federal and state law.